-The Trust initially recognises financial instruments when it becomes party to the contractual provisions of the instruments.

-The Trust derecognises a financial asset when the contractual rights to the cash flows from the asset expire or it transfers the rights to receive the contractual cash flows in a transaction in which substantially all the risks and rewards of ownership of the financial asset are transferred.
+The Trust initially recognises financial instruments when the Trust becomes a party to the contractual provisions of the instrument.
+The Trust derecognises a financial asset when the contractual rights to the cash flows from the asset expire, or it transfers the rights to receive the contractual cash flows in a transaction in which substantially all the risks and rewards of ownership of the financial asset are transferred.
+Any interest in transferred financial assets that is created or retained by the group is recognised as a separate asset or liability.